-Sanitary mains shall be located on the standard alignment shown on drawing 5.10 for residential streets and drawing 5.11 for collector streets.
+Sanitary mains shall be located on the standard alignment shown in Section 13.
 A minimum separation of 3.0 m from water mains shall be provided in all instances, unless approved otherwise by the City Engineer.
 Consistent alignments shall be used along the entire length of a street, lane or public utility lot.